dhruvgp180901/mod-3-soln/README.md

    ### Template 1:

-      The default template is used by reducing the column size by 1 as the training and testing files of POS tagging contains one less column than the chunking part.
+      The default template is used by reducing the column size by 1 as the training and testing files of POS tagging contains one less column than the chunking part and some features are also changed.

    ### Template 2: